xinetzone/sanstyle-starter/.github/CONTRIBUTING.md

 ## Questions or feedback

-The Executable Books Project uses [a GitHub discussion board](https://github.com/executablebooks/meta/discussions) for community questions, discussion, and assistance.
+The Sanstyles Project uses [a GitHub discussion board](https://github.com/executablebooks/meta/discussions) for community questions, discussion, and assistance.
 Please join in here: <https://github.com/executablebooks/meta/discussions>

 Additionally, if you would like to see a new feature implemented, see our [Feature Voting page](https://executablebooks.org/en/latest/feature-vote.html).